sivajaffey/s_todo/README.md

 # s_todo

-Todo app build using flutter
+A TODO Application build using Flutter.